Gui-JVale/cs-core/docs/software-architecture/architecture-evaluation.md

 ### Contextual Factors

-For peer reviews or outside analysis, there are a number of contextual factosr that must be considered when structuring an evaluation.
+For peer reviews or outside analysis, there are a number of contextual factors that must be considered when structuring an evaluation.

 - _What artifacts are available?_ To perform an architectural evaluation, there must be an artifact that describes the architecture.
 This must be located and made available.
 - _Who sees the results?_ Some evaluations are performed with the full knowledge and participation of all of the stakeholders.
 Others are performed more privately.
 - _Who performs the evaluation?_ Evaluations can be carried out by an individual or a team.
 In either case, the evaluator(s) should be highly skilled in the domain and the various quality attributes for which teh system is to be evaluated.
-- _Which stakeholders will participate?_ The evaluation process should provide a method to elicit the goals and concerns that the important stakeholders have refarding the system.
+- _Which stakeholders will participate?_ The evaluation process should provide a method to elicit the goals and concerns that the important stakeholders have regarding the system.
 - _what are the business goals?_ The evaluation should answer whether the system will satisfy the business goals.
 If the business goals are not explicitly captured and prioritized prior to the evaluation, then there should be a portion of the evaluation dedicated to doing so.

 ## The Architecture Tradeoff Analysis Method